Francefernance12/Coffee-Machine/README.md

 # Coffee-Machine
 # Description
-A imitation of a coffee machine.
-It lets the user select their type of coffee then they can add the amount of coins they add to the machine.
-The machine calculated the coins then figures out t
+This is a simulation of a coffee machine where users can choose their type of coffee and add coins to make a purchase.
+The machine then calculates the payment to determine if it meets or exceeds the required amount for the chosen coffee.
+If the condition is not met, the machine provides a refund.
+If the condition is met, it dispenses the change and the selected coffee.
+Additionally, the coffee machine has a hidden command to turn it off and another command to display its available resources for making coffee.